oddrationale/ACollectionOfChessWisdom/manuscript/07_The_Endgame.md

 In the endgame, bishops tend to be stronger if there are pawns on both wings, while knights tend to be stronger if pawns are on only one wing or in the center.
 The reason is, bishops, with their long-range mobility, can cover both sides of the board, whereas knights, while unable to cope well with far-flung pawns, can cover squares of both colors.

-In those cases where the opposite-colored bishop is blockading the passed pawn, the attacking side’s plan consists of getting his king through to the pawn.
+In those cases where the opposite-colored bishop is blockading the passed pawn, the attacking side's plan consists of getting his king through to the pawn.
 But sometimes, this can only be achieved by means of a feinting attack on the other wing.

 The possibility of making play on both wings is the winning factor with bishops of opposite colors.
 If play can be made on both wings, there is sometimes a win even with equal pawns.